tigera-cs/quickstart-self-service/modules/security-policy-in-security-tier.md

 ## `tenant-1-restrict` security policy

-### Policy Endpoint and Namespace Selector
+### Policy lable and Namespace Selector

-The `tenant-1-restrcit` security policy has the following ingress and egress rules

 ### Ingress Rules

+The `tenant-1-restrcit` security policy has the following ingress rules.

 01. **Rule 0** - For endpoints in tenant-1, pass security policy evaluation to a subsequent tier if traffic is **from** any endpoint in the `hipstershop` or `yaobank` namespaces.